Stablecoin

 A stablecoin is a type of cryptocurrency that aims to maintain a stable value relative to a specified asset, a pool or basket of assets.
 The specified asset might refer to fiat currency, commodity, or other cryptocurrencies.
 Despite the name, stablecoins are not necessarily stable.
 Stablecoins rely on stabilization tools such as reserve assets or algorithms that match supply and demand to try to maintain a stable value.

 Historically, multiple stablecoins have failed to maintain their value relative to the underlying assets.
-With the growing market transactions, stablecoins issuance and usage are increasingly regulated by governments around the world.
+With a growing number of market transactions involving stablecoins, their issuance and usage are increasingly regulated by governments around the world.

 Background

 Stablecoins emerged in 2014 as a method for investors in cryptocurrencies to park their money when they invest in other highly volatile cryptocurrencies.
 Stablecoins are now mainly used for buying or selling cryptoassets, and for making cross-border payments.
-According to the Bank for International Settlements, the size of the global stablecoin market is approximately $255 billion as of June 2025, with near 99% of stablecoins pegged to the US dollars.
+According to the Bank for International Settlements in July 2025, 90% of the market capitalization of stablecoins was either in Tether or USDC.
+According to the Financial Action Task Force, the market capitalization of stablecoins reached $316 billion in October 2025, while daily trading volume reached $156 billion.
+Within the stablecoin market, 95% of them are backed by fiat currency, while 97% among those fiat currency-backed stablecoins are denominated in US dollar.